 CU: Membrane as talent flushes it with water.

-Fill the dialysis membrane with dissolved FITC-inulin and seal properly with closures.
+Fill the dialysis membrane with dissolved FITC-inulin, seal properly with closures, and then weigh the enire membrane..

 CU: Membrane as talent fills it with the dissolved FITC-inulin and seals it with the closures.

-MED or MED-over the shoulder: Talent weighs the entire dialysis membrane.
+Use 2.6.1

 Allow the dissolved FITC-inulin to dialyze in 1 liter of 0.85% sodium chloride solution, and stir slowly protected from light for 24 hours at room temperature.